 Revision Spine Surgery

-Revision spine surgery is surgery performed in certain patients to correct the problems of earlier spine surgery.
-Revision surgery is indicated in patients with chronic pain even after surgery.
-Our expert spine surgeons in any of our office locations conveniently located to the Dallas, Irving, Red Oak, Plano, Southlake, Grapevine, Colleyville and Duncanville areasÂ can help determine if revision spine surgery is a viable option or if other non-invasive treatment options may be of benefit.
-Other factors indicated for revision spine surgery include:
+Revision spine surgery is typically performed in certain patients to correct the problems of an earlier spine surgery.
+Revision surgery is indicated to be performed in patients with chronic pain even after surgery.
+We, at Spine Physicians Institute, have expert spine surgeons that can help determine if revision spine surgery is a viable option.
+We can also skillfully determine if other non-invasive treatment options may be of more benefit.
+Other factors indicated for revision spine surgery include some of the following;

-- Instrumentation that has loosened or pulled away from the bone
+- Instrumentation that has loosened or pulled away from the bone.

-- Infection in the bone or around the instrumentation
+- Infection in the bone or around the instrumentation.

-- The presence of bursas (fluid-filled sacs) that have formed around the instrumentation used for fusion
+- The presence of bursas (fluid-filled sacs) that have formed around the instrumentation used for fusion.

-- Arthritis that develops as a result of accelerated wear and tear on the spine after fusion
+- Arthritis that develops as a result of accelerated wear and tear on the spine after fusion.

 Failed back syndrome or failed back surgery is a condition used to describe persistent back pain following back surgeries.

-Procedures intended to repair previous interventions include laminotomy, foraminotomy, facet thermal ablation, spinal fusion, and microdiscectomy.
+Procedures intended to repair previous interventions include; laminotomy, foraminotomy, facet thermal ablation, spinal fusion, and microdiscectomy.
 Rehabilitation after revision surgery includes exercises to harden the weakened muscles in the affected areas.